ladderio/ngx-tribute/README.md

 # ngx-tribute

-This is an Angular 2+ wrapper directive for native JS library for @mentions - [tributejs](https://github.com/zurb/tribute)
+This is an Angular 2+ wrapper directive for native JS library for @mentions - [tributejs](https://github.com/zurb/tribute).
+It supports contenteditable and Reactive Forms.

 To install:
 ```